Vive la France! And a lot of other nations, too

 France won on a humid night in Russia, with thunderclaps during play and a downpour during the trophy presentation.
 Quite different from that indelible summer evening at Stade de France in 1998, when fans in the arena and throughout Paris sang "La Marseillaise" until dawn and young teenagers drove cars while their intoxicated parents sat in passenger seats.

-People called that team "Black, Blanc, Beur," noting how white, black and North African players came together.
+People called that team "Black, Blanc, Beur," noting how black, white and North African players came together.

 This year's team was perhaps even more diverse.